 A good place to start your search is usually the CFA’s website’s breeder search function.
 There you can find Siberian cat breeders that offer pedigreed kittens for sale.
 These kittens should come with all the proper paperwork included.

 Alternatively, you can also look for Siberian cat breeders on other websites.
 Good places to find a reputable breeder are Facebook groups, Craigslist, or Gumtree.
 However, do exercise caution when buying from these platforms.
 There are some shady cat breeders active on these platforms that do not take proper care of the cats and kittens they raise.
-Always look for testimonials from previous customers and make sure to do your own research before buying.
+Always look for testimonials from previous customers and make sure to do your research.

 A cat’s size is not affected by the color of its coat.
 It is, however, affected by the cat’s breed.